zorani/jettings/README.md

 ## First Import Jettings
     from jettings import Jettings
 ## Create a Jettings file

+It is entirley up to you where you place your application settings file.
+Here, I am placing an example settings.cfg file in a hidden application settings directory in the users home directory.

     app_settings=Jettings("~/.yourappsettings/settings.cfg")
 ## Add a jetting value using sets
     app_settings.sets(['myFirstJetting'],'1')